Killing of Marvin Gaye: Killing

-In a 2018 episode of the Reelz TV series Autopsy: The Last Hours of..., forensic pathologist Michael Hunter expressed his belief that Gaye was initially shot nonfatally in the left shoulder by his father while the two men were standing two feet apart while facing each other.
+In a 2018 episode of the Reelz TV series Autopsy: The Last Hours of..., forensic pathologist Michael Hunter expressed his belief that Gaye was initially shot nonfatally in the left shoulder by his father, while the two men were standing two feet apart while facing each other.
 Hunter believed that this first shot "penetrated the left shoulder just below the clavicle and exited his back without causing any serious injury", the impact of which caused Gaye to fall down.
 Hunter also believed that Gaye was then shot fatally in the chest, which "had a very damaging and odd trajectory," traveling "diagonally down through the lung, heart, diaphragm, liver, and kidney, finally embedding itself on the left side of the torso."
 From Hunter's point of view, "the direction of the bullet's trajectory suggests Marvin was positioned toward his father, and that his father was likely to have been moving away at the time."

 Afraid of being shot next, Alberta screamed and ran out of the bedroom, all the while pleading in fear to her husband not to shoot her.
 According to reports, Gaye's father hid the gun underneath his pillow.
 In the meantime, Gaye's brother Frankie and his sister-in-law, Irene, heard the shots as they lived in a guest house on the property.
 After the first shot, Frankie initially thought it sounded like a car backfired.
-Afterwards, they heard screams from outside, rushed out, and saw Alberta who ran into Irene's arms, shouting, "He's shot Marvin.
+Afterwards, they heard screams from outside, rushed out, and saw Alberta who ran into Irene's arms, crying and screaming, "He's shot Marvin.
 He's killed my boy."

 Frankie ran to the house and carefully walked into the hallway to his brother's room, not knowing if Marvin Sr. was still armed, whether he was still in the room, or if his brother was dead.
 After walking into Gaye's bedroom, an emotional Frankie held him as Gaye bled rapidly.
 Frankie alleges that Marvin, barely speaking above a whisper, told him, "I got what I wanted...
 I couldn't do it myself, so I had him do it... it's good, I ran my race, there's no more left in me."
 After police arrived, Irene went to Marvin Sr. in his bedroom and asked him where the gun was.
 After searching over his bedroom, Irene located it under his pillow.
 Upon exiting the house, Irene dropped the gun on the lawn.
 Immediately following this, Marvin Sr., who had by now taken a seat on the front porch outside the house, was arrested.

 The police arrived twenty minutes after the shooting.
 Gaye's body was taken out of the house and sent to the California Hospital Medical Center.
 At approximately 1:01 p.m.
-(PST; 21:01 UTC), Gaye was pronounced dead on arrival.
-He died just one day before his 45th birthday.
+(PST; 4:01 p.m EST; 21:01 UTC), Gaye was pronounced dead on arrival.
 As soon as his death was announced, several of Gaye's neighbors and onlookers paraded around the house, many in stunned shock and silence.